 Penn in the News

-Neil Fishman of the Perelman School of Medicine comments on there not being enough science to support the wide use of yogurt or probiotics.
+Daniel Soffer of the Perelman School of Medicine comments on the costs of cholesterol-lowering drug Praluent.

 Wharton undergraduate student Corey Fader is featured for having a condition called avoidant/restrictive food-intake disorder, ARFID.
 Doctoral student Hannah Zickgraf of the School of Arts & Sciences is quoted about leading a study on the attitudes and behaviors of adult picky eaters.
 Martin Franklin of the Perelman School of Medicine and the School of Arts & Sciences is also quoted.

 Anthea Butler of the School of Arts & Sciences is quoted about Republican president primary strategies.

 Bruce Brod of the Perelman School of Medicine urges people not to fear contagion when others have a poison ivy rash.

 Marybeth Gasman of the Graduate School of Education is cited for studying enrollment at minority-serving institutions.

 Ritesh Agarwal of the School of Engineering and Applied Science comments on computing using light and photo-detector devices.

 Olivia Mitchell of the Wharton School comments on choosing the best retirement plan and how people contribute to it.

 Ritesh Agarwal of the School of Engineering and Applied Science explains how a photodetector sensitive to the “spin” of photons could improve computing.